Nagios Troubleshooting Guide

 The Nagios Integration Guide outlines how to install these modules using native package management in CentOS and Ubuntu.

-CGI script executes, but no notes are being added to the Nagios alert
+CGI script executes, but no notes are added to the Nagios alert

-The CGI script writes to an "external commands" file that is read by Nagios.
-This is the step when the PagerDuty incident acknowledgment is translated from a webhook into an action taken by Nagios (adding a note to the alert that it has been acknowledged in PagerDuty).
+The CGI script writes to an "external commands" file that Nagios reads.
+This is the step when the PagerDuty incident acknowledgment is translated from a webhook into an action that Nagios takes (i.e., adding a note to the alert that it has been acknowledged in PagerDuty).

-There are a few things that could prevent this process from happening properly:
+There are a few issues that could prevent this process from happening properly:

 - Permissions on the command file/directory where it resides.

-- The command file is at a different path than what is configured in the default Nagios installation, which is what the script was configured for by default.
+- The command file's path is in a different location than what is configured in the default Nagios installation.

 - Nagios might not be configured to execute external commands.